 - What constitutes the payments reported in Box 1?

 1. What is Form 1098-T?

 Form 1098-T is an IRS form that is distributed in late January to students who had qualified education expenses during the previous calendar year.
-The form, in conjunction with personal financial records, can be used by students and their families to compute a education tax credits or deductions for their tax returns.
+The form, in conjunction with personal financial records, can be used by students and their families to compute a education tax credits or deductions on their personal income tax returns.

 Receipt of the 1098-T does not automatically make a student eligible for an education-related tax credit or deduction.
 Please consult a tax adviser or read about education-related tax credits and deductions on the IRS website at www.irs.gov.